JaneliaSciComp/workstation/README.md

 ### Package the application

-`gradle installDist`
+`./gradlew installDist`

-Note that 'installDist' target will not run any tests or unit tests.
+Note that 'installDist' target will not run any unit tests or integration tests.

 ### Run the application

+To run with the default settings which assume a Mongo database instance running on the same machine where the web server is running:

 `jacs2-web/build/install/jacs2-web/bin/jacs2-web`